 - Wears internal components

 If you’re in an area that reaches extreme temperatures, do your best to keep your boat protected from the elements.
-Repairing or replacing your boat’s damaged components can be time-consuming and costly.
+Repairing or replacing your boat’s damaged components can be time-consuming and costly if you aren't using the best boat cleaning products!

 How To Protect Your Boat’s Finish From Sun Rays